Sazerac4/zig_on_stm32/README.md

 ## Examples List

-- Bare-metal blinky example with C and Zig implementation
+1. Blinky Example with C and Zig Implementation
+2. Blinky Example with Picolibc Integration in the Zig Build System
-- FreeRTOS blinky example with C and Zig implementation
+3. FreeRTOS Blinky Example with C and Zig Implementation

 **Project tree**